 Landlords may prefer the convenience of online payments, as it saves both the tenant and the landlord the trouble of carrying around a large sum of cash and means it’s instantaneous and safe.

-Automatic deposits are a popular option as it means that they will send your rent sum to your landlord on the same date each month, so you don’t have to worry about it.
+Automatic deposits are a popular option as they will send your rent sum to your landlord on the same date each month, so you don’t have to worry about it.
 Venmo and PayPal are also popular platforms that are used, and each one ensures that you have a receipt that you can keep on your desktop for future reference, should you need it.

 What to pay?

-When it comes to renting, it’s logical enough to think that you only need to worry about the first month’s rent; you might simply focus your savings there.
+When it comes to renting, it’s logical enough to think that you only need to worry about the first month’s rent; you might focus your savings there.
 However, there’s more to it than just that.

 There may be other upfront costs that you will need to take into consideration, such as a security deposit, a possible application fee if you’re going through an apartment rental agency, and depending on the location, you may have to pay for certain amenities if they aren’t included in your housing rent.

-Amenities and features
+Apartment Amenities and features

 Speaking of amenities and features, it’s worth compiling a list of non-negotiable requirements for you and then a list of added bonuses that would be nice perks but not essential.